 Russell Investment Group is the source and owner of the Russell Index data contained or reflected in this material and all trademarks and copyrights related thereto.
 The presentation may contain confidential information and unauthorized use, disclosure, copying, dissemination or redistribution is strictly prohibited.
 This is a presentation of Kennedy Capital Management, Inc. Russell Investment Group is not responsible for the formatting or configuration of this material or for any inaccuracy in Kennedy Capital Management’s presentation thereof.

 The Russell 2000® Index is used as the benchmark.
 The Index is unmanaged and represents total returns including reinvestment of dividends.
 The benchmark is used for comparative purposes only and generally reflects the comparable risk or investment style of the Firm’s strategy.
 The investment portfolios underlying the Index are different from the investments in the portfolios managed by the Firm.
-Certain accounts may also use other benchmarks not listed in the Annual Disclosure Presentation.
-The Composite Disclosure Presentation does not cover the benchmark returns included in the Annual Disclosure Presentation.
+Certain accounts may also use other benchmarks not listed in the GIPS composite report.
+The Verification and Performance Examination Report does not cover the benchmark returns included in the GIPS composite report.

 The Russell 2000® Index measures the performance of the small-cap segment of the U.S. equity universe.
 The Russell 2000® Index is a subset of the Russell 3000® Index representing approximately 10% of the total market capitalization of that index.
 It includes approximately 2000 of the smallest securities based on a combination of their market cap and current index membership.
 The Russell 2000® is constructed to provide a comprehensive and unbiased small-cap barometer and is completely reconstituted annually to ensure larger stocks do not distort the performance and characteristics of the true small-cap opportunity set.